Capricornucopia/DisInfoSec/index.md

 - Be - How We Win: Neurodiversity for Belonging, Security, and Village  15:05 EDT/14:05 CDT/12:05 PDT/05:05 AEST/20:05 BST/21:05 CEST

 - DisInfoSec Outro, featuring Kim Crawley 16:05 EDT/15:05 CDT/13:05 PDT/06:05 AEST/21:05 BST/22:05 CEST

-## Be notified about DisInfoSec!

-[Click here to sign up for the email list](https://docs.google.com/forms/d/1X3HTdzNinI7gmcAe9ahM4IRtVGzmjwFBqNJ1xfXvE8Y/) to be notified with news about DisInfoSec.

 ## Who is DisInfoSec?